 The Earned Eligibility Program, established through legislation in July 1987 and defined in Correction Law Section 805, applies to all incarcerated individuals serving an indeterminate sentence of eight years or less.
-The law also mandates a work and treatment plan (program/earned eligibility plan) for all offenders.
+The law also mandates a work and treatment plan (program/earned eligibility plan) for all individuals.

-Merit Time, established in 1997 and defined in Correction Law Section 803, allows for certain non-violent offenders serving indeterminate sentences to earn a possible one-sixth reduction in their minimum term if they have achieved certain programmatic objectives and have avoided serious disciplinary charges.
+Merit Time, established in 1997 and defined in Correction Law Section 803, allows for certain non-violent individuals serving indeterminate sentences to earn a possible one-sixth reduction in their minimum term if they have achieved certain programmatic objectives and have avoided serious disciplinary charges.

 Additionally, as a result of the Drug Law Reform Act of 2004, individuals with determinate sentences for Class A-II through Class E felonies as defined in Article 220 and 220 of the Penal Law may receive a one-seventh reduction of the term imposed by the court.

 In order to earn Merit Time, incarcerated individuals must successfully perform and pursue their assigned Earned Eligibility Plan or Program Plan while serving their current sentence, and either:

 - Earn a high school equivalency (HSE); or

 - Complete alcohol and substance abuse treatment; or

 - Participate in a vocational trade program for at least six months and earn one job title; or